 Upon reception of the SENB MODIFICATION REQUEST ACKNOWLEDGE message the MeNB shall stop the timer TDCprep.
 If the SENB MODIFICATION REQUEST ACKNOWLEDGE message has included the SeNB to MeNB Container IE the MeNB is then defined to have a Prepared SeNB Modification for that X2 UE-associated signalling.

-When the SeNB supporting L-GW function for LIPA operation releases radio and control plane related resources associated to the LIPA bearer, it shall also request using intra-node signalling the collocated L-GW to release the LIPA PDN connection as defined in TS 23.401 [12].Interactions with the SeNB Reconfiguration Completion procedure:
+When the SeNB supporting L-GW function for LIPA operation releases radio and control plane related resources associated to the LIPA bearer, it shall also request using intra-node signalling the collocated L-GW to release the LIPA PDN connection as defined in TS 23.401 [12].

+If the Source DL Forwarding IP Address IE is included in the SENB MODIFICATION REQUEST message, the SeNB shall, if supported, store this information and use it as part of its ACL functionality configuration actions, if such ACL functionality is deployed.

+If the Source DL Forwarding IP Address IE is included in the SENB MODIFICATION REQUEST ACKNOWLEDGE message, the MeNB shall, if supported, store this information and use it as part of its ACL functionality configuration actions to identify source TNL address for data forwarding in case of subsequent handover preparation, if such ACL functionality is deployed.

+Interactions with the SeNB Reconfiguration Completion procedure:

 If the SeNB admits a modification of the UE context requiring the MeNB to report about the success of the RRC connection reconfiguration procedure, the SeNB shall start the timer TDCoverall when sending the SENB MODIFICATION REQUEST ACKNOWLEDGE message to the MeNB.
 The reception of the SeNB RECONFIGURATION COMPLETE message shall stop the timer TDCoverall.